nasa-ddalle/pycart01-bullet/README.rst

 time.

 The geometry used for this shape is a simple capped cylinder with 4890 faces and three components.
-The surface triangulation, :file:`bullet.tri`, is shown below.
+The surface triangulation, ``bullet.tri``, is shown below.

     .. figure:: bullet01.png